mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/src/chapter_1.md

 - Trade-off decision maker

-A Good Product Manager plays critical role in a successful product.
+A Good Product Manager plays critical role in a successful product

-    - A successful product is the highest impact contribution that anyone can make in the PD organization
+- A **successful product** is the highest impact contribution that anyone can make in the Product Development organization
-    - Track record of successful products that become profitable businesses for their company.
+- Track record of **successful products** that become **profitable businesses** for their company.

 ### CEO of the product (influencing without any authority)